awsdocs/aws-freertos-docs/doc_source/userguide/freertos-ble-mobile.md

    $ pod 'AmazonFreeRTOS', :git => 'https://github.com/aws/amazon-freertos-ble-ios-sdk.git'
    ```

-For information about setting up and running the demo mobile application that is included with the SDK, see [Prerequisites](ble-demo.md#ble-demo-prereqs) and [Amazon FreeRTOS BLE Mobile SDK Demo Application](ble-demo.md#ble-sdk-app)\.
+For information about setting up and running the demo mobile application that is included with the SDK, see [Prerequisites](ble-demo.md#ble-demo-prereqs) and [Amazon FreeRTOS Bluetooth Low Energy Mobile SDK Demo Application](ble-demo.md#ble-sdk-app)\.